scc-digitalhub/dh-dashboard/README.md

-# dh-dashboard
+# DigitalHub Dashboard
-DigitalHub dashboard for component access.
+DigitalHub landing page application for component access.
 Static UI based on Vue SPA served with Nginx.

 ## Component Definition
 File ``public/components.json`` defines the list of DH components that can be accessed with UI or port forwarding.
 Each component is defined with